 Forests

-Florida boasts a collection of four impressive National Forests: Apalachicola, Choctawhatchee, Ocala and Osceola.
+Florida has four impressive National Forests: Apalachicola, Choctawhatchee, Ocala and Osceola.
 Each one offers a completely different experience, with features ranging from acres of enchanting woodland to meandering streams and mysterious underwater cave systems.
 There is also plenty of history, geographical and otherwise, to be explored, including civil war battlefields and ancient Native American shell mounds.

 Wildlife